 About George B. Fowler

 George B. Fowler was born in Long Island in 1834.
-In early 1860s he was a resident of Chicago, Illinois.
+In the early 1860s, he was a resident of Chicago, Illinois.
 By 1864 he had settled in New York City, opening a company to produce his adding device.
-In late 1860s he was a patent agent in Brooklyn.
+In the late 1860s, he was a patent agent in Brooklyn.

 Fowler’s Adding Machine

-In 1860s the machine was advertised as the only practical and reliable adding machine in the world, and was reported to be on market since 1869, produced by the company of its inventor—Geo.
+In the 1860s the machine was advertised as the only practical and reliable adding machine in the world and was reported to be on the market since 1869, produced by the company of its inventor — Geo.
 B. Fowler & Co., Chicago, IL (see the upper photo).

 Fowler garnered testimonials from lumber dealers, bookkeepers, and insurance companies, and hoped to find agents who would pay substantial sums to market his machine, but there is no indication that this occurred.

-Later on Fowler moved to New York and founded a new company—Fowler Adding Machine Co., New York, which produced the device.
+Later on, Fowler moved to New York and founded a new company — Fowler Adding Machine Co., New York, which produced the device.
 When launched to the market, the device cost $5.
-In 1890s the device was sold for $8 by the Universal Adding Machine Co., under the name Universal Adding Machine
+In the 1890s the device was sold for $8 by the Universal Adding Machine Co., under the name Universal Adding Machine.

 How It Worked

 The machine (see the lower drawing from the first patent) was a slide bar adder, operated by pin or pencil.
-It was a wood and metal device, with measurements: 1 cm x 22.5 cm x 11.5 cm.
+It was a wood and metal device, with measurements of 1 cm x 22.5 cm x 11.5 cm.

 If the hole is on the dark portion of the slide, then the said slide has to be moved leftward, instead of rightward.
-The result of operation is ascertained by turning the platform upside down and noticing the figures appearing on the under side of the slides opposite to the apertures (see the lower image) in the platform.
+The result of the operation is ascertained by turning the platform upside down and noticing the figures appearing on the underside of the slides opposite to the apertures (see the lower image) on the platform.